 The objectives of this module are to provide you with an understanding of:

-- How to construct a factor in R
+- How to use Props in components

-Aimed at all who wish to learn the R programming language.
+This Learning Path is aimed at all who wish to learn how to use the ReactJS framework.

 We welcome all feedback and suggestions - please contact us at firstname.lastname@example.org to let us know what you think.

 If we are making components that are to be reused, perhaps across several applications and by several different developers.
 It's useful if it's clear what a component you should receive as props.
 The prop types package which needs to be imported into any component that wants to use prototypes, supplies this functionality.
 That helps ensure the correct usage of components by clearly defining what data type of prop should be and could be even more explicit by specifying the shape of an object passed as a prop.
 You can see in the code after adding the import, we specify prop types for each props in this component.
 This is done by adding a prop types object to the component, and then specifying the name of the prop and the prop type it should be.

 So for head attacks, this is a prop type.string, for the object prop, we have specified its shape, and you can see that for the function prop, we are able to specify its prop type as funk.
 Console warnings are produced, if the correct type for a prop was not used as you can see from the first warning on the browser window.
 Prop types can also be used to express if a particular prop has to be supplied or not.
 We can chain the, dot is required to any prop type declaration like has been done for the on supplied prop type of any.
 This has the effect of producing a console warning if the prop is not available and you can see this in the second warning in the console window.